 Tip!
-Saving a course does not save certain changes made to flat targets such as point values.
+Saving a course does not save certain changes made to flat targets, TruTargets, and video sequences such as point values.
 This is an important principle to understand.
 Some changes made to targets can only be retained by saving the target itself.
 For example, if you are using the B-21E Blue target in your course and you have changed the point value for the target's scoring zones, the only way to save this information is by using the Flat Targets/Save+ command.
-This is covered in more detail in the Flat Targets section.
+This is covered in more detail in the Flat Targets, TruTargets, and Video Sequence sections.